aude09/aude09-aude09.github.io/projet/projet01/projet01.md

-# Nom du projet
+# 3D design of a sand-glass machine
-**Année :** 2025
+**Année :** july 2025
-**Catégorie :** IA / Robotique / Biomecanique / VR
+**Catégorie :** modeling

 ## Description
-Courte description du projet, objectif et résultat.
+This project involves designing and modeling a machine capable of transforming glass into reusable sand.
+The goal is to propose a sustainable solution for recycling glass waste, combining mechanical modeling and process analysis.

-## Technologies & outils utilisés
+## Technologies & Tools Used
-- Python (PyTorch, OpenCV)
-- Arduino, capteurs biomédicaux
-- SolidWorks, Blender
+- **Logiciels 3D :** SolidWorks

 ## Images / captures
 ![Image du projet](../assets/images/projet1.png)